Skip to content

 UMW embraces its obligation to serve the educational aspirations of all communities and seeks to reflect the diversities of all people in its students, faculty, and staff.
 This philosophical approach to diversity and inclusion strengthens our community and is essential to our academic mission and institutional excellence.
 UMW is committed to its responsibility to be a model of fairness, inclusivity, equity, access and equal opportunity, providing intellectual and institutional leadership regarding diversity, and maintaining a welcoming, inclusive environment of mutual respect for its members of all backgrounds and identities.
 In keeping with these tenets, the University is committed to a system of responsibility, accountability, and recognition of all of its members, and seeks to carry out these principles of diversity and inclusion in all of its operations, goals, and objectives.

-University of Mary Washington's James Farmer Cultural Center
+University of Mary Washington's James Farmer Multicultural Center

 Multicultural Student Affairs strives to facilitate students’ learning and personal development, including those of historically marginalized groups.
 By educating and engaging members of the campus community on issues of diversity, equity, inclusion and social justice, we promote a welcoming and safe campus environment where all students may thrive, succeed, and experience a sense of belonging.